hirokiv/ChannelAccessRNC/README.md

 ```
 The initial input states wil be stored under `../data/` and can be restored by running `user_pickele.py`.

+Editor information

+This documentation and extensions are prepared by H. Fujii, Beam Dynamics and diagnostics team led by N. Fukunisi at Riken Nishina Center.
+Also affiliated with Dynamics & Control Laboratory led by M. Yamakita at Tokyo Tech.

+Email: fujii@ac.ctrl.titech.ac.jp / hirokifujii9@gmail.com

+The algorithm employed through the close consultation with A. Scheinker.

 Experimental results reported in
 H Fujii, A. Scheinker, A. Uchiyama, S.J.
-Gessner, O. Kamigaito and N. Fukunishi, EXTREMUM SEEKING CONTROL FOR THE OPTIMIZATION OF HEAVY ION BEAM TRANSPORTATION, Proceedings of the 18th Annual Meeting of Particle Accelerator Society of Japan, August 9 - 12, 2021, QST-Takasaki Online, Japan
+Gessner, O. Kamigaito and N. Fukunishi, EXTREMUM SEEKING CONTROL FOR THE OPTIMIZATION OF HEAVY ION BEAM TRANSPORTATION, Proceedings of the 18th Annual Meeting of Particle Accelerator Society of Japan, August 9 - 12, 2021, QST-Takasaki Online, Japan.

-Contact for the access via hirokifujii9@gmail.com / fujii@ac.ctrl.titech.ac.jp